The snow is finally melting and you can start to see your home’s exterior again. This means it’s time for a little exterior maintenance!

-Problem: Blockages, creosote build up, and cracks in the flue pose a threat to your home.
-Have your chimney cleaned out by a professional, don’t let it sit dirty until fall.
+Problem: Blockages, creosote build up, and cracks in the flue of your chimney all impose a threat to your home.
+Have your chimney cleaned out by a professional annually to avoid costly repairs.

 Project: Clean your air conditioner.

-Problem: Refrigerant leaks, corrosion, and electrical issues are a few problems you may face if you don’t properly maintain your air conditioner.
+Problem: Take a moment to wipe down your air conditioner.
+Refrigerant leaks, corrosion, and electrical issues are a few problems you may face if you don’t properly maintain your air conditioner.

-Project: Check your outdoor faucets for any visible damage.
+Project: Check your outdoor faucets and sprinkler system for any damage.

-Project: Walk around your yard and look for problems.
+Project: Walk around your front yard and backyard.

 Problem: Take a walk around your front yard and backyard.
 If areas of your yard have flooding, you may need to install a drainage system.
 Reseed any areas that are missing or lacking grass.
 Look at your trees in case any pruning is needed or large branches need to be removed.